Understanding Complex Systems Thinking

 Contrary to prevailing popular politicised thinking, the attitudes and behaviour of the individual are not representative of the whole group.

-To be specific: the tragedy of George Floyd's death is not a metric of racism in US society or in the US police, or here in the UK, the behavior of royal assistant Lady Susan Hussey is not a metric of racism in the UK royal family.
+For example, the tragedy of George Floyd's death is not a metric of racism in US society or in the US police, or here in the UK, the behavior of royal assistant Lady Susan Hussey is not a metric of racism in the UK royal family.

 Once you’re aware of how the structure of complex systems work, you’ll see these systems everywhere: